 In addition to assets and liabilities, the statement of net position may report deferred outflows/inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until that time.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The Corporation reported deferred inflows and outflows of resources for 2018 and 2017.
+The Corporation reported deferred inflows and outflows of resources for 2018 for pension and other post-employment benefits (OPEB).

-NOTE 2 NEWLY ADOPTED STATEMENTS ISSUED BY GASB
+NOTE 3 - NEWLY ADOPTED STATEMENTS ISSUED BY GASB

 The Governmental Accounting Standards Board has issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective for fiscal years beginning after June 15, 2017.
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits or OPEB).
+The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
 The adoption of GASB Statement No. 75 has required a restatement of beginning net position for its financial statements.
-See Note 12.